 The first reason is because the idea of a smart switch is it’s supposed to control ordinary light bulbs in a room with multiple lighting.
 Maybe you have a kids’ room where you want to make sure all the lights are turned off.
 Perhaps, you have 5 lights in the kitchen and you want to turn them on all at once.

 Smart switches are perfect for these situations where you want to turn off multiple lights on and off, at the same time.

 The second reason is because smart bulbs are not meant to be turned on and off constantly by a switch.
 Smart Bulbs always need to be on, remember?

 Smart bulbs were not built to be put through that.
 The smart bulb should dictate how much energy to draw, not a switch doing it all the time.
 If you do use a smart switch to control smart bulbs, it will reduce the life of your expensive smart bulb.
 That doesn’t sound smart to me.

-Now, the occasional on and off moments is not going to break your smart bulb.
+Now, the occasional on and off moments are not going to break your smart bulb.
 This is fine.
-But if you are going to be constantly turning the switch on and off with a smart bulb connected, then that smart bulb needs to be placed else where.
+But if you are going to be constantly turning the switch on and off with a smart bulb connected, then that smart bulb needs to be placed elsewhere.

 When Getting a Smart Bulb and Smart Switch Makes Sense

 Now, if you are going to place your smart switches in one place of your house with regular LED bulbs, and another room with only smart bulbs – this will work.
 Because you have separated your smart switches and smart bulbs.

 This is completely fine, just make sure you keep in mind the rooms and lights in your house.